Pressure transmitters with gold-coated stainless steel diaphragms master special gas pressure measurements

 Hydrogen occurs in nature in combined form and is not easy to obtain.
-If it’s used as a gas, the combination of hydrogen and oxygen has to be split up.
+If it is used as a gas, the combination of hydrogen and oxygen has to be split up.
 But this electrolysis process, which chemically separates hydrogen and oxygen, requires a lot of energy.
-If electricity from solar plants or wind turbines is used, it is called green hydrogen.
-If it comes from fossil fuels, it is called gray hydrogen.
+If electricity from solar plants or wind turbines is used, it is called “green hydrogen”.
+If the electricity comes from fossil fuels, the resulting hydrogen is called “gray hydrogen”.

 Hydrogen is already used on a large scale by industry.
 In this case, however, it is not used as an energy carrier, but primarily in basic chemistry and petrochemistry in the context of stoichiological production processes.
 The hydrogen used in these applications is mainly referred to as gray hydrogen, which is produced by electrolysis processes or mostly as a by-product, e.g. in refineries.

 Pressure sensors for hydrogen: what needs to be considered?